 An important fact to be emphasized is that carbon dioxide in the atmosphere just adds up.
 So even if we stabilize global production of carbon dioxide, things will just get worse as we add to the total.
 For a few years 2014-2016 it looked like CO2 production was stabilizing, but then the trend turned worse, and last year accelerated it.
 Here is the current chart.

-As we just noted, even a stable value of CO2 emission means things are getting worse, because it is the total amount of CO2 in the atmosphere that drives temperature change, and it all adds up.
+As we just noted, even a stable value of CO2 emission means things are getting worse, because it is the total amount of CO2 in the atmosphere that drives temperature change.
 The stable value was attractive, because it seemed to indicate that CO2 had finally peaked and might start to decline.
 And the decline might mean the total CO2 could be bounded.
 We’re now back to worrying about the peak, with no idea how bad things will get.

 – Can’t we just pull the carbon dioxide back out later?